 I have no recollection at all of ever making Thanksgiving centerpieces.

 Assuming I am not suffering from memory loss, I think I know what happened.
-Every year I am so focused on the meal preparation that the flowers are an afterthought.
+Every year I am so focused on preparing the meal that the flowers always seem to end up as an afterthought.

-And likely thrown together at the last minute.
+And are likely thrown together at the last minute.